learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ## What is Scraping and Why Use it?

 As we established above, scraping is a technique used to grab data out of the HTML that makes up a web page.
-Scraping can be difficult to accomplish––in order to get the data we want, we need to closely examine the HTML and identify exactly which elements contain the information we're interested it.
+Scraping can be difficult to accomplish––in order to get the data we want, we need to closely examine the HTML and identify exactly which elements contain the information we're interested in.
 It requires a high degree of precision.

 So, if scraping is so tricky, why do we use it?
 Well, not all of the data we might be interested in using to program is available to use through APIs.
 For example, let's say we're creating an app that catalogues popular musicians and searches the web for their upcoming concerts.
 A quick Google search will reveal that, unfortunately for us, there isn't a "Popular Musician" API out there just waiting to be used.
 There is however, a very comprehensive list of musicians on the Billboard website.
 In such a scenario, you may want to programmatically grab every musician's name from the Billboard list and store those artists in your own database.